readthedocs/readthedocs.org/docs/development/design/privacy-levels.rst

 Protected projects are not listed publicly.
 Probably users were hosting a WIP project, or personal public project.
-A public project with public versions should work for them, as we are removing listing all projects publicly (except for search).
+A public project should work for them, as we are removing listing all projects publicly (except for search).

+The migration path for versions of protected projects is the same as a public project.

 Private project (community)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Probably these users want to use our enterprise solution instead.
 Or they were hosting a personal project.

+The migration path for versions of private projects is the same as a public project.

+If we are worried about leaking anything from the dashboard or build page,
+we can email users before doing the change.

 Commercial site
 ###############